 Transportation for participants is an important service at YC.
 Volunteer Drivers are needed year-round to help participants get to and from programs.Schedules are flexible!
 Volunteer Drivers can determine which day and times they'd like to work.Before a Volunteer Driver can get behind the wheel, they must first go through an interview and training process with YC staff.
 Volunteer Drivers must also have a clean driving record and submit a background check.
 Please contact Youth Challenge if interested in this opportunity.

-The 18 Up Club is a monthly program comprised of participants age 18 to 25 who have graduated from regular Youth Challenge programs.
+YELP is a series of classes and programs that comprised of participants age 16 to 25 who currently attend or have graduated from regular Youth Challenge programs.
 These sports, service and social activities are a great way for young adults with physical disabilities to stay active and involved while increasing their independence.
-Adult Volunteers are needed at these weekend events to help and mentor club members.
+Adult Volunteers are needed at these evening and weekend events to help and to mentor club members.
 Volunteer training is required.

 Provide assistance in the Youth Challenge office with various clerical duties, including answering phones, database work, bulk mailings and more.
 Opportunities available throughout the year.